craigmckeachie/workbook8/exercises/users-exercise.md

    - Set up the basic HTML structure with a `<!DOCTYPE>` declaration, `<html>`, `<head>`, and `<body>` tags.
    - Include a `<table>` element within the body to display the user data.

-2. **CSS Styling (`styles.css`):**
+2. **CSS Styling (`bootstrap.css`):**

-   - Create a new file named `styles.css`.
-   - Link the CSS file to the HTML file.
+   - Link the bootstrap CSS file to the HTML file.
-   - Style the table to have a clean and readable layout.
+   - Style the table to have a clean and readable layout by adding the appropriate bootstrap classes.
 Consider using alternating row colors for better visibility.

 3. **JavaScript Logic (`script.js`):**